 Always Carry Your Owner Registration Card, which must be presented to obtain warranty service.
 The card is proof of purchase and provides the date of retail sale, which are necessary to determine warrantability.
-If you cannot locate an authorized Coachmen dealer, contact Coachmen Customer Service, (219) 825-7000.
+If you cannot locate an authorized Coachmen dealer, contact Coachmen Customer Service, (219) 825-7000 or (800) 453-6064.